-The Group continues to work relentlessly in our engagement with both internal and external stakeholders to align our vision and sustainable growth strategies and practices, particularly in the year under review.
-We remain committed to foster mutually beneficial relationships and achieve mutually beneficial goals for the long term through efficient communication.
+In the year under review, the Group continued to improve our engagement with both internal and external stakeholders to align our vision and sustainable growth strategies and practices through various online communication platforms where physical meetings were limited.
+We remain committed to build mutually beneficial relationships with our stakeholders through efficient communication and achieve aligned goals for the long term.